earthly/website/blog/_posts/2023-03-14-what-is-nix.md

 {% include quotes/end.html %}

 This starts to give us an idea about how all these things, the package manager, the OS, and the language, are connected.

 ## The Nix Package Manager

 So, a big part of what makes Nix exciting is its approach to building, labeling, and installing software.
-To get a better understanding of how this works, let’s compare it to a popular package manager for Linux.
+To get a better understanding of how this works, let's compare it to a popular package manager for Linux.

 APT installs packages into system-wide directories such as `/usr/bin` and `/usr/lib`.
 It does this partly because these directories are already part of your `PATH` and so software in them is easily accessible.
 But this also means that, in most cases, multiple versions of the same package cannot coexist on the same system.
 It can also be difficult to manage dependencies and versions with APT, at least at the level Nix allows.

 Nix, on the other hand, installs packages in `/nix/store/`, which is a dedicated directory for all Nix packages.
 Each package gets installed into a subdirectory.
 The name of the directory always starts with a cryptographic hash, for example `/nix/store/8wvqqiwk6lpy7j3q3rdbfb7g1ipifdvh-gcc-11.2.0`.
 The power is in what that hash represents.
-It’s computed based on the inputs for the build: the source files, the compiler, what flags were passed in, and more.
+It's computed based on the inputs for the build: the source files, the compiler, what flags were passed in, and more.
 In this way, Nix not only knows what dependencies a package needs but also what dependencies those packages have and exactly which versions with which inputs were used to build them.
 You essential get the entire dependency tree, along with instructions about how to rebuild everything.

-So Nix isn’t just giving you the version of the package you want; it’s giving you the entire history, bill of materials, and supply chain.
-This not only gives you a level of control over which packages you are using, but it also allows you to rebuild them with an accuracy that other package managers can’t compete with.
+So Nix isn't just giving you the version of the package you want; it's giving you the entire history, bill of materials, and supply chain.
+This not only gives you a level of control over which packages you are using, but it also allows you to rebuild them with an accuracy that other package managers can't compete with.

 There's a bit more too it, but I'll let the experts take over from here.